phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 ## 2/6/2020
 Met with sponsor.
 Started to plan the design around the two user stories we came up with during our first meeting.
 Those being:
-&nbsp;&nbsp; As an Employer/Staff I want to add passes to an Employee/Student
+&nbsp;&nbsp; - As an Employer/Staff I want to add passes to an Employee/Student
-&nbsp;&nbsp; As a CityGo admin I want to adminster Employees
+&nbsp;&nbsp; - As a CityGo admin I want to adminster Employees
 Questions for Masabi:
 &nbsp;&nbsp;What identifies an account (Rider object in API diagram)?
 &nbsp;&nbsp;Can we get that information for an existing account?
 Questions for Katie:
 &nbsp;&nbsp;What type of passes are we going to adminster to Employees?
 31 day pass, permanent pass?
 Homework specific for myself
-&nbsp;&nbsp;Add initial Angular files to our project code base
+&nbsp;&nbsp;- Add initial Angular files to our project code base
-&nbsp;&nbsp;&nbsp;&nbsp; - Accomplished with ng new
+&nbsp;&nbsp;&nbsp;&nbsp; Accomplished with ng new
-&nbsp;&nbsp;Look into using a third party to manage logins to our front end
+&nbsp;&nbsp;- Look into using a third party to manage logins to our front end

-## 3/13/2020
+## 2/13/2020
 Use Google single sign in to manage login authentication.
 Developed more clear questions for Katie:
 &nbsp;&nbsp;What type of ticket do we provision?